-Wheaton College encourages students to live responsible and faithful lives for Christ and His Kingdom, and the General Education Program plays an important role in that process.
+Wheaton College encourages students to live responsible and faithful lives for Christ and His Kingdom, and the core curriculum plays an important role in that process.
 It challenges students to explore God’s world through a variety of disciplines and reflect on the different ways that God’s truth may be apprehended.
 Students are asked to map connections among these disciplines in order to gain an understanding of the complexities of this world, and they are challenged to respond to these complexities ethically, revealing their commitment to God and His Word.

 General education is an essential component of this community.
 It provides students with a framework of core knowledge and skills across the disciplines that not only helps them to place their chosen areas of study within a wider context but also prepares them to be good citizens in the Kingdom of God.